JeremiahKaren/35percent.github.io/_posts/2018-12-04-delancey-no-relocation-strategy.md

 The case for Sadiq Khan 'calling-in' this application is strong, for the sake of shopping Centre traders, the local community and all future residents and the call-in is [supported by Sian Berry AM](https://docdro.id/DsV9baX) amongst others.
 Delancey's scheme does not deserve to be approved and should be rejected.

-You can still [object](http://35percent.org/boxpark/#object) to Delancey's inadequate boxpark application [here](http://35percent.org/boxpark/#object).
+You can still [object](http://35percent.org/boxpark/#object) to Delancey's inadequate Castle Square application [here](http://35percent.org/boxpark/#object).

-You can also join us to make some noise at a demonstration this coming Wednesday when the Council's planning committee decides on the boxpark application: **6pm 12 December 2018, Southwark Council head office, 160 Tooley St SE1 2QH**
+You can also join us to make some noise at a demonstration this coming Wednesday when the Council's planning committee decides on the Castle Square application: **6pm 12 December 2018, Southwark Council head office, 160 Tooley St SE1 2QH**

 [https://www.facebook.com/events/747582068976611/](https://www.facebook.com/events/747582068976611/)